 By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

-Breaking into greenhouse growing can seem like a daunting task, but with the right information, you can decide which greenhouse is best for you.
+Though breaking into greenhouse growing might seem like a daunting task, with the right information you can decide which greenhouse is best for you and get building!
+Read on to learn more about all the different greenhouse materials and what will work best for your specific needs and growing requirements.

 The basic structure of a greenhouse includes rafters, an end wall, side posts, sidewalls, and purlins (horizontal beams to the rafters).
-From these components come three types of greenhouses, the lean-to, detached, and gutter connected
+From these components come three types of greenhouses, the lean-to, detached, and gutter connected.
+In recent years, DIY greenhouse structures have become increasingly popular.

 Each of these structures can be used for commercial or personal use, but some may be better for different purposes.
 For example, the lean-to greenhouse is usually attached to houses, and for this reason, it is mainly used for personal gardens.